KxSystems/mqtt/README.md

 ## New to MQTT ?

-Message Queueing Telemetry Transport(MQTT) is a machine-to-machine/IOT connectivity protocol.
-It is designed to be lightweight offering functionality for publish/subscribe messaging transport.
+Message Queueing Telemetry Transport (MQTT) is a machine-to-machine/IOT connectivity protocol.
+It is designed to provide a lightweight publish/subscribe messaging protocol.

-This protocol is used commonly for constrained devices with low-bandwidth, high-latency or unreliable networks.
+MQTT is used commonly for constrained devices with low-bandwidth, high-latency or unreliable networks.

 ## Installation

 ### Requirements

-* kdb+ ≥ 3.5 64-bit(Linux/MacOS/Windows) and 32-bit Arm
+* kdb+ ≥ 3.5 64-bit(Linux/MacOS/Windows) and 32-bit ARM
 * [paho.mqtt.c](https://github.com/eclipse/paho.mqtt.c) ≥ 1.3.2

 ### Third-Party Library Installation